Collaborative Learning Framework to Detect Attacks in Transactions and Smart Contracts: Proposed Attack Detection framework

 \item \textbf{Max pooling layer:} The main purpose of this layer is to reduce the resolution of feature maps in the previous layer.
 To do this, this layer selects the largest values in areas of feature map~\cite{rawat2017deep} and then sends them to the next layer.

 \item \textbf{Fully connected layer:} This layer performs classification functions for the neural network.
 In this layer, the feature maps from previous layers are first flattened.
 They are then put into a fully connected layer for classification.
-The softmax function is included at the end of this layer to produce the output in normal behavior or a type of attack. \end{itemize}
+The softmax function is included at the end of this layer to produce the output prediction. \end{itemize}